 - $40 million acquisition financing of a branded hotel located in San Diego, California.

 - $33 million refinancing of hotels located in Philadelphia and Georgia.

 - $30 million refinancing secured by office building in Pasadena, California.

 - $12 million construction loan for the development of apartment building in San Francisco, California.

 - $5 million loan secured by a hunt club facility, lodge and personal property.

 - Represented lender in various loans for acquisition/rehabilitation of apartment buildings.

 Chapter 11 Cases

-- Represented creditors and equity committees in chapter 11 case, including: Siliken Manufacturing, Inc. and Siliken USA, Inc. (solar energy company), Meridian Sports Clubs California, LLC et al., (operator of fitness clubs in California, Hawaii and Nevada), Doyle D. Heaton and Mary K. Heaton (real estate developer), Tvia, Inc. (semiconductor publicly-traded company)
+- Creditors and Equity Committee Representation includes: Metawise Group, Inc. (shipping company), Siliken Manufacturing, Inc. and Siliken USA, Inc. (solar energy company), Meridian Sports Clubs California, LLC et al., (operator of fitness clubs in California, Hawaii and Nevada), Doyle D. Heaton and Mary K. Heaton (real estate developer), Tvia, Inc. (semiconductor publicly-traded company)

 - Represented lender and agent in sale of $30 million tranche of $127 million loan.